corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 IPv6

 ### VPC Summary
+- Default VPC
+	- All new AWS accounts have a default VPC
+	- New EC2 instances are launched into the default VPC if no subnet is specified
+	- Default VPC has Internet connectivity and all EC2 instances inside it have public IPv4 addresses
+	- We also get a public and a private IPv4 DNS names
 - CIDR – IP Range
+	- Classless Inter-Domain Routing – a method for allocating IP addresses
 - VPC – Virtual Private Cloud => we define a list of IPv4 & IPv6 CIDR
 - Subnets – tied to an AZ, we define a CIDR
 - Internet Gateway – at the VPC level, provide IPv4 & IPv6 Internet Access